nf-core/smrnaseq/docs/output.md

 - `qc_passed_reads.all.collapsed` FASTA file per sample with sequence reads that passed QC in miRTrace
 - `qc_passed_reads.rnatype_unknown.collapsed` FASTA file per sample with unknown reads in the RNA type analysis

+The files for each sample can also be visualized into a single plot in the MultiQC report.
 Refer to the [tool manual](https://github.com/friedlanderlab/mirtrace/blob/master/release-bundle-includes/manual.pdf) for detailed specifications about output files.
 Here is an example of the RNA types plot that you will see:

 ![mirtrace](images/mirtrace_plot.png)